-The many creeks, rivers and dams that surround the Glen Innes Highlands make up some great water sport hideaways.
+The many creeks, rivers and dams within Glen Innes Highlands make for some great water sport destinations.

-The Nymboida National Park and Beardy Waters Dam & Woodlands usually have plenty of room to go kayaking and canoeing.
+Nymboida National Park and Beardy Waters Dam & Woodlands offer plenty of wide open space for kayaking and canoeing.

-Nymboida National Park is the perfect place for the adventurer.
-If camping in remote, unspoilt beauty surrounded by dramatic landforms while neighbouring the beautiful Nymboida River sounds like your kind of getaway, point your 4WD towards Nymboida River campground.
+Nymboida National Park is the perfect place for keen adventurers.
+If camping in remote, unspoilt beauty surrounded by dramatic landforms neighbouring the beautiful Nymboida River sounds like your kind of getaway, point your 4WD towards Nymboida River campground.

-Push your canoe out into the river, or take a summer dip while listening for the distinctive chink of the bellbirds.
+Push your canoe out into the river, or take a summer dip while listening out for the distinctive chink of Bellbirds.
 There are no marked tracks, but experienced bushwalkers will love the wild beauty of Nymboida.

-This is a quiet campground and you may well have the place to yourself.
-Even getting there’s an adventure.
+This is a quiet campground and you may well have the entire place to yourself.
+Even getting there is an adventure.
 Old Glen Innes-Grafton Road passes through a historic hand-cut tunnel into the stillness of the deserted valley.

-Cast your imagination into the past and you may hear the snap of the reins on the Cobb & Co. coach team, the thud of the timber getter’s axe, or the cry of the bullocky hauling down the track to Clarence River.
+Cast your imagination back in time and you may hear the snap of the reins on the Cobb & Co. coach team, the thud of the timber getter's axe, or the cry of the bullocky hauling down the track to the mighty Clarence River.

-Beardy Woodlands Directions: Travell along the Gwydir Highway towards Grafton for five kilometres.
-The Woodlands are signposted.
-You can visit either side of the Beardy, the reserve on the right viewing the dam and the left viewing the river.
+You can visit either side of Beardy Waters - the reserve on the right viewing the dam, and on the left viewing the river.

-All people staying at Deepwater Station have access to our 10 km, private, double frontage to the Deepwater River for fishing, kayaking, swimming and picnicking.
+All visitors staying at Deepwater Station have access to their 10km, private, double frontage to the Deepwater River for fishing, kayaking, swimming and picnicking.
 If you're lucky enough, you may even spot a platypus!